 There are a lot of people that make a living at reproducing, or trying to reproduce, the old classics.
 And we don’t consider ourselves in Aerosmith blues players so to speak.
 And I just wanted to make that clear, that we didn’t and don’t feel like we would put ourselves in that driver’s seat.
 I mean we’re a rock band and we have been influenced by the blues.
 I mean all of our pop music that we listen to now comes from the blues.
 Everything has its roots there.
 So we just wanted to kind of honor that and then put our own stamp on those kind of tunes.
 There are a lot of people that hear blues and they think BB King, Eric Clapton and Buddy Guy and that’s it.
 And then the new guys are, ya know, Johnny Lang and medium new guy is Robert Cray.
 And that’s it.
 That’s what they think of as blues.
 I mean they are only exposed to so much.
 I think the music does the talking.
 Once you hear it, you don’t have to talk about it anymore.

-RB: To prove that blues is the musical ground that Aerosmith sprang from, and is rooted in to this day, recall the very first song you ever wrote with Aerosmith lead singer Steven Tyler some 45 years ago.
+RB: To prove that blues is the musical ground that Aerosmith sprang from, and is rooted in to this day, recall the very first song you ever wrote with Aerosmith lead singer Steven Tyler almost fifty years ago.

 JP: Yeah, that’s easy.
 That’s like (plays guitar).
 That was” Movin’ Out”.
 That was the first song that we wrote.
 And the lyric was very descriptive of our life, what was going on for us.
 Which again, is very bluesy.
 (Sings “We all live on the edge of town, where we all live ain’t no one around…” ).
 That’s why we got a really good singer !
 We figured if there was somebody going to be taking up time between guitar solos, you got to be as good as you can be.